5g6g/redpanda/awesome.md

 # Awesome Redpanda 🤯 😎 🤯

-Please send a pull request with your project name and description.
+Please mend a pull request with your project name and description.

 ## Partner blogs